-Scenario Acceptable Valuation Practices Documentation Equipment, warranties s, components, software lie cences, and upgrades Item is regularly sold to other customers (i.e. not one-of-a-kind) and more than one supplier is willing to provide the Fair market value of the item upon transfer of ownership to the institution Category 1: Written confirmation from the supplier of the list price, the normal and educational discounts (if any), the special CFI discount, and the net selling price or Item is not regularly sold to other customers (i.e. one-of-a-kind) but more than one supplier is willing to provide the item Category 2: Comparison of the fair market value stated in all bids received (minimum of two bids) as a result of a formal competitive bid process, including a public bid notice to support the reasonableness of the fair market value reported by the institution to the CFI (refer to Section 6.5.6) OR In the event that such a process is not possible at the outset: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7) If sole source, please see "sole source" sections below.
+Scenario Acceptable valuation practices Documentation Equipment, warranties s, components, software lie cences and upgrades Item is regularly sold to other customers (i.e. not one-of-a-kind), and more than one supplier is willing to provide it Fair market value of the item upon transfer of ownership to the institution Category 1 : Written confirmation from the supplier of the list price, the normal and educational discounts (if any), the special CFI discount and the net selling price OR Item is not regularly sold to other customers (i.e. one-of-a-kind), and more than one supplier is willing to provide it Category 2 : Comparison of the fair market value stated in all bids received (minimum of two bids) as a result of a formal competitive bid process, including a public bid notice to support the reasonableness of the fair market value reported by the institution to the CFI (refer to Section 6.5.6) OR In the event that such a process is not possible at the outset: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7) If sole source, please see "sole source" sections below.

-Scenario Acceptable Valuation Practices Documentation Sole source and item is regularly sold to other customers (i.e. not one-of-a-kind) Fair market value of the item upon transfer of ownership to the institution Category 1: Written confirmation from the supplier of the list price, the normal and educational discounts (if any), the special CFI discount, and the net selling price.
-Category 2: Single bid received as a result of a formal competitive bid process, including a public bid notice OR In the event that such a process is not possible at the outset, or if the item involves an in-kind contribution in excess of \$500,000: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7) Note: For Category 2 items, sole source status must be confirmed via a competitive bid process, including the posting of a public bid notice, whenever feasible (see Section 6.5.4).
+Scenario Acceptable valuation practices Documentation Item is regularly sold to other customers (i.e. not one-of-a-kind), and only one supplier is willing to provide it Fair market value of the item upon transfer of ownership to the institution Category 1 : Written confirmation from the supplier of the list price, the normal and educational discounts (if any), the special CFI discount and the net selling price Category 2 : Single bid received as a result of a formal competitive bid process, including a public bid notice OR If such a process is not possible from the outset, or if the item involves an in-kind contribution in excess of \$500,000: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7) Note : For Category 2 items, sole source status must be confirmed via a competitive bid process, including the posting of a public bid notice, whenever feasible (see Section 6.5.4).

-Scenario Acceptable Valuation Practices Documentation Sole source and item is not regularly sold to other customers (i.e. one-of-a-kind) Supplier's incremental manufacturing cost (excluding general R&D costs) OR Fair market value of the item upon transfer of ownership to the institution Category 1: Written confirmation from the supplier of the incremental manufacturing cost, excluding general R&D costs.
-The confirmation should detail the cost of materials, number of hours and time value, as well as overhead rate applied OR Single bid received as a result of a formal competitive bid process, including a public bid notice.
-Category 2: Single bid received as a result of a formal competitive bid process, including a public bid notice OR In the event that such a process is not possible at the outset, or if the item involves an in-kind contribution in excess of \$500,000: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7).
-Note: For Category 2 items, sole source status must be confirmed via a competitive bid process, including the posting of a public bid notice, whenever feasible (see Section 6.5.4).
+Scenario Acceptable valuation practices Documentation Item is not regularly sold to other customers (i.e. one-of-a-kind), and only one supplier is willing to provide it Supplier's incremental manufacturing cost (excluding general R & D costs) OR Fair market value of the item upon transfer of ownership to the institution Category 1: Written confirmation from the supplier of the incremental manufacturing cost, excluding general R & D costs.
+The confirmation should detail the cost of materials, number of hours and time value, as well as overhead rate applied.
+OR Single bid received as a result of a formal competitive bid process, including a public bid notice Category 2 : Single bid received as a result of a formal competitive bid process, including a public bid notice OR If such a process is not possible from the outset, or if the item involves an in-kind contribution in excess of \$500,000: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7) Note : For Category 2 items, sole source status must be confirmed via a competitive bid process, including the posting of a public bid notice, whenever feasible (see Section 6.5.4).